Province of León

-León (/leɪˈɒn/, /leɪˈoʊn/; /es/; Llión /ast-ES-LE/; /gl/) is a province of northwestern Spain in the northern part of the Region of León and in the northwestern part of the autonomous community of Castile and León.
+The Province of León (/leɪˈɒn/, /leɪˈoʊn/; Provincia de León /es/; Provincia de Llión /ast-ES-LE/; /ast-ES/) is a province of northwestern Spain, in the northern part of the Region of León, and in the northwestern part of the autonomous community of Castile and León.

-About one quarter of its population of 463,746 (2018) lives in the capital, León.
+It has a population of 448,030 in an area of 15578.32 km2 across its 211 municipalities.

 The climate is dry, cold in winter and hot in summer.
 This creates the perfect environment for wine and all types of cold meats and sausages like the leonese "Morcilla" and the "Cecina".

 There are two famous Roman Catholic cathedrals in the province, the main one in León and another in Astorga.
 The province shares the Picos de Europa National Park (in the Picos de Europa mountain range) with Cantabria and Asturias.
 It has 211 municipalities.

 History

 The province of León was established in 1833 with the new Spanish administrative organisation of regions and provinces to replace former kingdoms.
 The greater Leonese Region was composed of the provinces of León, Salamanca, Valladolid, Palencia and Zamora.

 The Kingdom of León was founded in 910 A.D. when the Christian princes of Asturias along the northern coast of the Iberian peninsula shifted their main seat from Oviedo to the city of León.
 The eastern, inland part of the kingdom was joined dynastically to the Kingdom of Castile, first in 1037–1065, then in 1077–1109 and again in 1126–1157, 1230–1296 and from 1301 onward (see: historic union of the Kingdoms of Castile and León).
 The western and Atlantic provinces became the Kingdom of Portugal in 1139.

 The independently administered Kingdom of León, situated in the northwestern region of the Iberian Peninsula, retained the status of a kingdom until 1833, although dynastic union had brought it into the Crown of Castile.
 The Kingdom was composed of Adelantamientos Mayores, where the Leonese Adelantamientos consisted of the territories between the Picos de Europa and the Duero River.
 The political and military chiefs of these territories were referred to as Adelantados; those chiefs began to convene as an assembly in the early 12th century, while the crown appointed the Merinos as minor and appellate judges.

 According to UNESCO, in 1188 the Kingdom of León developed the first Parliament in Europe, the Cortes de León, which included the elected representatives of towns and cities.
 In 1202, that Parliament approved economic legislation to regulate trade and guilds.